-It was a record year for Black Hairstreaks in Brampton Restoring these precious habitats has become increasingly urgent due the impact of past neglect and newly arrived pests and diseases.
-At Brampton, conifers planted as recently as the 20th century block out light, chemically inhibit growth of native broadleaf trees, ground flora and other species due to needle drop and greatly mage: Gwen Hitchcock reduce the site's wildlife value.
+It was a record year for Black Hairstreaks in Brampton

+precious habitats has become increasingly urgent due the impact of past neglect and newly arrived pests and diseases.
+At Brampton, conifers planted as recently as the 20th century block out light, chemically inhibit growth of native broadleaf trees, ground flora and other species due to needle drop and greatly reduce the site's wildlife value.
 In all woods, a challenge is coming from the growing impact of ash die back - a major threat to the trees and the ecosystems they support.